Tottenham’s Aurier not a priority for AC Milan now - Massara | Goal.com

 Tottenham’s Aurier not a priority for AC Milan now - Massara

-AC Milan sporting director Fredric Massara has stated that the Rossoneri at not prioritising Serge Aurier at the moment but are focused on other targets.
+AC Milan sporting director Fredric Massara has stated that the Rossoneri are not prioritising Serge Aurier at the moment but are focused on other targets.

 The Italian giants have popped up as a destination for the Ivorian right-back who has been with Spurs since 2017, making 83 competitive appearances, scoring six goals and providing 14 assists.